codeMAHDI/interview_prep./lib/DOC.md

    ↓
    initState()->Called once when the State is inserted into the widget tree, Use it to initialize data, start animations, etc.
    ↓
    build()->Called every time UI needs to be updated, Returns the UI of the widget. ←→ didUpdateWidget()->Called when the parent widget changes and needs to update this widget.
+It is called when the parent widget (like MyApp) rebuilds and passes new data to the StatefulWidget (like MyHomePage), causing it to update.
    ↓
    dispose()->Called when the widget is removed from the tree, Clean up (e.g., close streams, controllers).

-9.
+9. # Folder
+analysis_option.yaml-> Code er vhul bahir korte use hoy. test-> code gula right/wrong sheta test kora jay.
+UI test, Unit test, Widget test, Integration test.
+10. var-> use korbo jokhon amra ekta variable er data type jani na.
+11. dynamic-> variable er value porobortite change kora jay. jeta var e jay na.
+Json format data er jonno ata use korbo.
+12. const-> shathe shathe value diye dite hobe.(compile time value)
+13. Final (run time value)
+14.